codurance/site/src/_posts/2019-04-08-an-intro-about-docker.md

 $ java -jar build\libs\realworldkata-1.0-SNAPSHOT-all.jar
 ```

-Right now we can access `http://localhost.com:4321/database` and you should see `Tables created!` if everything is working.
+Now, we can access `http://localhost.com:4321/database` and we should see `Tables created!` if everything is working.
 We can double check by accessing the container and checking if we see the table inside the database.

 First we check the ID of the container: